mohamed-taman/tracking-user-activities/README.md

 ### Business Usecase

-As a suggested business use case is to track user behavior as the following:
+A suggested business use case is to track user behavior as the following:

 1. The customer buys a product.
-2. If many customers try to buy the same product many times in a short period, then alert the support team by (email, message, etc.).
+2. If many customers try to buy the same product repeatedly in a short period, alert the support team by email, message, etc.
 3. For example, the window could be 5 seconds, and the product count could be more than ten products.

 ### Technical Solution